Wanted: Intimacy coordinators. Hollywood's fastest growing job

 Independent actor, writer and educator Heather Maria Acs decided she wants to train as an instructor after taking part in a recent intimacy workshop in Los Angeles with some 20 other people.

 It’s a career she never could have envisaged three years ago despite her 20 years in show business.
 “I had no idea and yet it makes so much sense.
-I’m excited to share it with other people,” she said
+I’m excited to share it with other people,” she said.

 Acs said the skills she had learned in just one afternoon workshop were “not only skills for performers but they are life skills.”

-“The one thing I will take away... is how powerful a yes can be when there is an option to say no. And how powerful a no can be when we know it’s safe to say yes,” she said.
+“The one thing I will take away . . . is how powerful a yes can be when there is an option to say no. And how powerful a no can be when we know it’s safe to say yes,” she said.